 Science (Applied) Single Vocational A Level (BTEC Extended Certificate)

 Do you enjoy learning science in a practical way?
-Do you have a particular interest in applications of science?
+Do you have a particular interest in applications of science in medicine and clinical work?
 Do you want to build up a science portfolio to complement other studies?
-A strong foundation is laid in all aspects of science and then there is a focus on one biological units in the second year.
+The BTEC level 3 Subsidiary Diploma in Medical Science is the equivalent of one A Level.
+A strong foundation is laid in all aspects of science in the first year then there is a focus on biological units in the second year.
+If you would like to develop your scientific expertise by building up a portfolio this course will appeal to you.

-Students will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 4.
-You should also have Grade C in two Science GCSE subjects (Core Science and Additional Science or separate Science subjects).
+Students will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 4.
+You should have a minimum grade 4 in two GCSE single Science subjects or Double Award.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 Future Career Opportunities